Slimefun-Addon-Community/Community-Center/README.md

 ## :headphones: Discord
 You can find Slimefun's community on Discord and connect with thousands of other members from the community.<br>
-The Slimefun Addon Community also has it's own discord server for any of our projects too!
+The Slimefun Addon Community also has its own discord server for any of our projects too!

 <p align="center">
   <a href="https://discord.gg/slimefun">